SheepyCami/Census-application-Backend-Only/README.md

 npm start
 ```

 **\*IMPORTANT!:** This line is only use for the first time of running the program.
 Change back to "false" after the tables have been successfully created and loaded into the database!
+Once the tables have been loaded, they will be empty, and you need to **create the Admin user yourself!**

-3. Open MySQL Workbench and run the following SQL commands to create an Admin user for the Admin Table.
+3. Run the following SQL command to create an Admin user for the Admin Table.

 ```bash
 node